 10U-12U: Uniforms include a jersey, pants, socks and belt.

-** Girls must be in complete uniform anytime they are on the field and at tournaments.
-Royal Blue is the mandatory color for helmets starting Spring 2017.
+** Girls must be in complete uniform anytime they are on the field and at all tournaments, at all times.
+Royal Blue is the mandatory color for helmets starting Spring 2016.
 Players must purchase their own helmet and molded cleats.
 Metal cleats are not allowed until 14U.

-Uniform fittings are done during tryouts prior to the season.
+Uniform fittings are done prior to the season at times to be announced each season.
 Parents may order extra pants and socks at this time.
 Payment is due at the fitting for all extra uniform items ordered.

 *** NO earrings are allowed.
 If worn to a game, they will be have to be removed.
 Umpires have the ability to disallow a girl from playing who is wearing earrings.
+Band-aids covering ear lobes are not allowed.
 This is a safety issue and a violation of uniform policy.
 NO watches, bracelets, fitbits, etc... leave them at home.